BosiC0015/mltd-calculator/README.md

 ## Features

-0. There are random mini characters generatad on welcome page.
-On special days, there are also special banners genereated randomly.
+0. There are random mini characters generated on the welcome page.
+On special days, there are also special banners generated randomly.

 1. Users can select type of the events.
 (There are still event types which I don't have data about, their pages will be developed soon after the coming one is hold.)